zaczap/bios201/Workshop1/README.md

 	java -jar $GATK -R grch37.fa -T SelectVariants -V flagged_snps.vcf -o filtered_snps.vcf -o -selectType SNP -ef --restrictAllelesTo BIALLELIC

 * :question: **How many variants are in the filtered VCF file?**
-* :question: **For the variant at 17:41204377, what is the ref allele and alt allele?**
+* :question: **For the variant at 17:41204377, what are the ref allele and alt alleles?**
 * :question: **For the variant at 17:41204377, how many of the individuals were heterozygous?**
 * :question: **For the variant at 17:41204377, how many reads supported the ref allele? the alt allele?**